mozilla/application-services/.github/pull_request_template.md

 - [ ] **Changelog**: This PR includes a changelog entry in [CHANGELOG.md](../CHANGELOG.md) or an explanation of why it does not need one
   - Any breaking changes to Swift or Kotlin binding APIs are noted explicitly
 - [ ] **Dependencies**: This PR follows our [dependency management guidelines](https://github.com/mozilla/application-services/blob/main/docs/dependency-management.md)
-  - Any new dependencies are accompanied by a summary of the due dilligence applied in selecting them.
+  - Any new dependencies are accompanied by a summary of the due diligence applied in selecting them.

 [Branch builds](https://github.com/mozilla/application-services/blob/main/docs/howtos/branch-builds.md): add `[firefox-android: branch-name]` to the PR title.